alexi.sh

 For how WebRTC and fingerprinting vectors interact, see our Privacy Browsers 2026 comparative analysis.

-IPv6 adoption reached approximately 45% of global internet traffic by late 2025, according to APNIC statistics.
-Most residential ISPs in North America, Western Europe, and major Asian markets now provision dual-stack connections by default — meaning your router and devices receive both IPv4 and IPv6 global addresses.
+IPv6 adoption reached about 45% of global internet traffic by late 2025, according to APNIC statistics.
+Most residential ISPs in North America, Western Europe, and major Asian markets now set up dual-stack connections by default.
+So your router and devices receive both IPv4 and IPv6 global addresses.

 How IPv6 leaks happen:

 A VPN creates a tunnel interface.
-Historically, most consumer VPN implementations created an IPv4 tunnel (tun0 or similar) without provisioning an IPv6 tunnel.
+In the past, most consumer VPN implementations created an IPv4 tunnel (tun0 or similar).
+They did not set up an IPv6 tunnel.
 When you connect to a dual-stack server, the OS chooses between IPv4 and IPv6 routes.
-If IPv6 is reachable natively (via your ISP's native IPv6 prefix) and there is no VPN route for IPv6, the OS sends IPv6 packets directly through the native interface — bypassing the VPN entirely.
+Say IPv6 is reachable natively, via your ISP's native IPv6 prefix, and there is no VPN route for IPv6.
+Then the OS sends IPv6 packets straight through the native interface.
+They bypass the VPN entirely.

-The result: your IPv6 traffic reveals your ISP-assigned global IPv6 address, which is both unique and persistent (ISPs typically assign stable prefixes to residential customers).
-This address links to your account, your household, and your billing information at the ISP level.
+The result: your IPv6 traffic reveals your ISP-assigned global IPv6 address.
+That address is both unique and persistent, since ISPs usually assign stable prefixes to residential customers.
+It links to your account, your household, and your billing information at the ISP level.

 Configurations that create IPv6 leaks: